gvwilson/sensibleadventures/nardica.md

 The railroad they were going to build wouldn't be Antarctica's first, but the locomotive would be the first designed and constructed on the southern continent.
 And more than anything in the world,
-Madi wanted to be part of it.
+Iffy wanted to be part of it.

 "Girl!
 Girl!
 Slag it, woman, where's that affing girl at now?"
-Madi jumped at the sound of Uncle Jack's bellow in the galley below her.
+Iffy jumped at the sound of Uncle Jack's bellow in the galley below her.
 He'd been out with his mates last night, which was Uncle Jack-speak for drinking more than he could handle and gambling more than he could afford to.
-Aunt Naggie somehow managed to pry enough out of his grasping hands (or, Madi suspected, winkle enough out of his pockets while he was snoring) to keep the *Guinevere* afloat, but it had been months since they'd had fresh fruit, and she couldn't remember the last time there'd even been mention of new clothes
+Aunt Naggie somehow managed to pry enough out of his grasping hands (or, Iffy suspected, winkle enough out of his pockets while he was snoring) to keep the *Guinevere* afloat, but it had been months since they'd had fresh fruit, and she couldn't remember the last time there'd even been mention of new clothes